arthur-cordier/Conductivity_sensor_DIY/README.md

 # Conductivity_sensor_DIY

-This project provides a **low-tech, open-source conductivity sensor** based on **inductive conductometry**.
+This project provides a **low-tech (<100€), open-source conductivity sensor** based on **inductive conductometry**.
 It is designed to be simple, accessible, and adaptable for educational, scientific, or environmental monitoring purposes.

 ## Overview